SergejBre/CRC/README.md

 </p>

 The CRC Generic library is designed as a universal solution for most practical CRC methods and provides a flexible API for communication application developers.

-The cyclic redundancy check (CRC) is a method for determining a check value for data in order to detect errors in transmission or storage binary data.
-Ideally, the process can even correct the received data automatically to avoid retransmission.
 ____

 ## Contents